 Network Consultancies Business License in Dubai: Cost and Requirements

 As digital infrastructure demand accelerates across the Gulf, Dubai has emerged as the region's foremost hub for ICT consultancy, offering streamlined licensing pathways that attract global network specialists.
-This guide covers everything founders and investors need to know about obtaining a Network Consultancies Business Licence (Activity Code 6202.96) at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this jurisdiction stands out.
+This guide covers everything founders and investors need to know about obtaining a Network Consultancies Business License (Activity Code 6202.96) at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this jurisdiction stands out.

 Activity Code: 6202.96

-Licence Type: Business Licence
+License Type: Business License

 Category: ICT